UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToSolweigICUC12.rst

 Objectives
 ----------

-To introduce SOLWEIG and how to run the model within `UMEP (Urban Multi-scale Environmental Predictor) <http://umep-docs.readthedocs.io>`__.
+To introduce SOLWEIG, URock and SpatialTC and how to run the models within `UMEP (Urban Multi-scale Environmental Predictor) <http://umep-docs.readthedocs.io>`__.

 Help with Abbreviations can be found `here <http://umep-docs.readthedocs.io/en/latest/Abbreviations.html>`__.